cortex-lab/phy/design/merge-view-dock-stability.md

 proposition.
 Its cancellation target remains the manual workspace's original Normal-entry snapshot.

-Automatic advancement after a successful proposition merge is slightly different because the clustering has changed.
-It should construct the settled post-merge Normal state, use that as the next proposition's entry snapshot, and then project the next Merge workspace without hiding or recreating the dock.
+Successful manual and proposition merges construct a settled post-merge Normal state, hide the reusable Merge dock, and reveal the merged result in Cluster View.
+Proposition review resumes only when the curator explicitly navigates to another pending row.
 Failed merges retain their workspace unchanged.
-Successful manual merges do not advance proposition review; they reuse the dock for a singleton continuation workspace containing the merged result as its blue reference.

 Reject-and-advance and shortcut navigation use the same in-place replacement path.
 Selecting a nonactionable proposition still cancels to Normal mode and